stonezyg/modernize-apps-katacoda/docs/README.md

 ## Intro
 In this scenario, you will learn more about Reactive Microservices using [Eclipse Vert.x](https://vertx.io), one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar).

-This scenario will actually create three different services that interact using an EventBus and also does a REST call to the CatalogService we built in the previous example.
+In this scenario you will create three different services that interact using an _EventBus_ which also does a REST call to the CatalogService we built in the previous steps.

 ![Architecture](../assets/reactive-microservices/reactive-ms-architecture.png)

 >**NOTE:** To simplify the deployment you will deploy all the services in a single Vert.x Server.
-However the code is 99% the same if we where to deploy these in separate services.
+However the code is 99% the same if we were to deploy these in separate services.

 ## What is Reactive?
 Reactive is an overloaded term these days.
 The Oxford dictionary defines reactive as “showing a response to a stimulus.”
 So, reactive software reacts and adapts its behavior based on the stimuli it receives.
 However, the responsiveness and adaptability promoted by this definition are challenges when programming because the flow of computation isn’t controlled by the programmer but by the stimuli.
 In this chapter, we are going to see how Vert.x helps you be reactive by combining: